- What is influenza

 The flu vaccine is available as a nasal spray, although there are differing opinions about whether it’s as effective as the flu shot.
 About 3 million doses are expected to be available this flu season.
 Healthy people aged 5 to 49 years can spray the vaccine in their nose instead of getting a shot.
 Side effects of the spray in children may include a runny nose, muscle aches, fever, headache and vomiting.
 Adults may experience a runny nose, headache, sore throat and cough.
 Pregnant women and people who live with or take care of someone with a weakened immune system should not use the nasal vaccine.

 Good hygiene, plenty of rest and exercise can help keep the flu at bay.
 Cover your nose and mouth when coughing or sneezing, stay home if you get the flu, and wash your hands often with soap and water.
 Sugar has been known to decrease the function of your immune system, so limiting or eliminating the amount of sugar in your diet can improve your body’s ability to fight disease.
 Garlic is also antibacterial, antiviral and anti-fungal.
-Ingest plenty, so long as the odor isn’t too overpowering.
+Ingest plenty, so long as the odor is not too overpowering.

 Influenza has no specific treatment.
 That is, no antibiotic or other medication will kill the virus which causes the disease.
 The treatment, then, is symptomatic.
 We prescribe medicines to help make you more comfortable and to prevent complications.
 If bacterial complications do occur, antibiotics will be prescribed.
 In some special age groups and in some people with special pre-existing conditions, antibiotics are started as soon as the diagnosis of influenza has been established.